De-Panther/unity-webxr-export/docs/customization/disabling-telemetry.md

-# Disabling telemetry
+# Disabling Telemetry

-The code enabling telemetry data collection is in the VR template that comes with the package.
+The code that enables Mozilla-Research Telemetry collection is in the VR template that comes with the package.
 Ensure you've already added [the package from the store](https://u3d.as/1476) to your Unity project and look for the following snippet inside the [`index.html` file](../../Assets/WebGLTemplates/WebVR/index.html) of the template:

 ```js
 MozillaResearch.telemetry.start({